 Dr. Kim Dang is the Founder of American University of Health Sciences (AUHS) in 1994 formerly known as American Institute of Health Sciences.
 She held the CEO/President interim role at AUHS for the past 19 years.
 Dr. Dang developed, managed and established AUHS operational processes in the areas of student services, registrar, admissions, financial aid, career services, institution publications, and finance.
 Under her leadership, AUHS obtained ABHES national accreditation in 1997, degree granting institution status from BPPE in 2001, ACICS national accreditation in 2003, Board of Registered Nursing (BRN) 2006, CCNE programmatic nursing accreditation 2011.

 Dr. Dang served as Executive Director in 1990 for 3 years at non-profit Society for Educational and Economic Development S.E.E.D. collaborating with public schools in the city of Santa Ana to create pathways for inner city High School youths to complete their education thru afterschool program in the Arts and Entrepreneurship.
-D. Dang established at S.E.E.D the “Underground Art Gallery” in the historic Santora Building in the heart of Santa Ana as a safe afterschool haven to work, display, and promotes the sale of art work created by the inner city youths.
-Dr. Dang established network of donors to developed scholarships for inner city youths to assist them with their pursuit of higher education.
+Dr. Dang established at S.E.E.D the “Underground Art Gallery” in the historic Santora Building in the heart of Santa Ana as a safe afterschool haven to work, display, and promotes the sale of art work created by the inner-city youth.
+Dr. Dang established a network of donors to develop scholarships for inner city youths to assist them with their pursuit of higher education.